ChrisChoi314/constrain_mass_nanograv_15/README.md

 # constrain_mass_nanograv_15
+## Guide to go with the paper titled ["Stochastic Gravitational Wave Background Detection through NANOGrav 15-year Data Set in the View of Massive Gravity"](https://arxiv.org/abs/2312.03932)

+Authors of repository: [Chris Choi](https://github.com/ChrisChoi314) from Carnegie Mellon University

-The jupyter notebook in this repository shows how the figures in the paper "Stochastic Gravitational Wave Background Detection through NANOGrav 15-year Data Set in the View of Massive Gravity" were generated.
-Feel free to email mychoi314@gmail.com if there are any questions about how to reproduce any result in the paper.
+The jupyter notebook in this repository shows how all the figures in our paper were generated.
+Feel free to email mychoi314@gmail.com if there are any questions about how to reproduce any result or general questions about the paper.